 additional team members are assembled as needed, depending upon the nature, size, and complexity of a client’s project, from a community of learning and problem-solving designers/facilitators who practice the same applied philosophy.

-at its founding, collabyrinth specialized in design-based collaborative problem-solving, using a justice-focused variation on a methodology known in corporate circles since the 1980s as DESIGNSHOP®. over the last decade, we have adopted, adapted, created other useful methodologies (e.g., Transformative Community Conferencing, Narrative Change, UnLearn InEquity Accountability Circles), but DESIGNSHOP® methods continue to inform our expanded suite of services.
+at its founding, collabyrinth specialized in design-based collaborative problem-solving, using a justice-focused variation on a methodology known in corporate circles since the 1980s as DesignShop®. over the last decade, we have adopted, adapted, created additional useful methodologies—including Transformative Community Conferencing, Relational Culture Practice & Somatics, and our own Narrative Change, Truth & Transformation Journeys and Accountability Circles—all of which inform our expanded suite of services.

-the DESIGNSHOP® methodology is a collaborative use of indivisible processes, tools, environment and time that produces breakthrough problem-solving for participants on a consistent basis. based on the time-tested work of matt taylor, gail taylor, rob evans, and their many protegés, full DESIGNSHOP® facilitations take place over 3-4 whole days and require facilitation teams of three or more working around the clock.
+the DesignShop® methodology with which we started is a collaborative use of indivisible processes, tools, environment and time that produces breakthrough problem-solving for participants on a consistent basis. based on the time-tested work of matt taylor, gail taylor, rob evans, and their many protegés, full design forums take place over 3-4 whole days and require facilitation teams of three or more working working with stakeholders to create solutions to problems. we call our design forums Collabyratories.

-whether conducting a full DESIGNSHOP® or not, we approach any engagement with the same appreciative inquiry and collaborative focus as would be expected in a DESIGNSHOP®.
+we approach any engagement with the same appreciative inquiry and collaborative focus.